🧠

 • 😶 Forgets how the day felt

-• 📦 A filing cabinet — tasks go in, silence comes out
+• 📦 A filing cabinet — things go in, silence comes out

 • 🔁 Day 1000 works exactly like day 1